- Less than 13% of Utah residents are enrolled in Medicare.

 Original Medicare does not cover outpatient prescription drugs.
 As noted above, more than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
 But Medicare beneficiaries who don’t have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
 Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.

-In 2020 in Utah, there are 28 stand-alone Medicare Part D plans for sale, with premiums that range from about $13 to $119/month.
+In 2023 in Utah, there are 23 stand-alone Medicare Part D plans for sale, with premiums that range from about $5 to $104/month.

-139,741 Medicare beneficiaries in Utah had stand-alone Medicare Part D plans as of mid-2020.
-A slightly larger number — 157,975 — had Part D prescription coverage as part of their Medicare Advantage plans.
+134,829 Medicare beneficiaries in Utah had stand-alone Medicare Part D plans as of late 2022.
+But even more — 195,758 — had Part D prescription coverage as part of their Medicare Advantage plans.